 General backup defaults

-Default settings for course backups can be set by a Site Administrator in Administration > Site administration > Courses > Backups > General backup defaults.
+Default settings for course backups can be set by a Site Administrator under the Administration menu under Courses > Backups > General backup defaults.

 Selected settings may be locked, so that they cannot be changed when creating a course backup.

 By selecting a time in the Keep logs for... dropdown it is possible to specify how long the backup logs information is kept before being deleted.
 As this information may be very large, it is recommended the length of time chosen be quite short.

 Automated course backup

 Totara has an automated course backup system that you can run on a nightly basis to export all course content for the entire site.